isomerpages/ura-lkywcp/pages/faq.md

 No. There are no fees required for both Stage A and B.

-#### **What should the Stage A recommendation letter contain?**
+#### **What should the Stage A recommendation form contain?**

-The nominator should make a case to support why the city should win the Prize by highlighting key strategies and/or initiatives that contribute to the holistic transformation of the city over **<mark>at least 10 years</mark>**, in particular the creation of liveable, vibrant and sustainable communities within a quality built environment that incorporates the principles of sustainable development.
+The nominator should make a case to support why the city should win the Prize by highlighting key strategies and/or initiatives that contribute to the holistic transformation of the city over <u>at least 10 years</u>, in particular the creation of liveable, vibrant and sustainable communities within a quality built environment that incorporates the principles of sustainable development.

-The following are some guiding points for the recommendation letter:
+The following are some guiding points for the nominator:

 - Demonstration of good governance and leadership
 - Institutionalised key processes for sustained transformation and long-term benefits
 - Key agents and urban actors/stakeholders involved (e.g. governments, government agencies, consultants, communities) and their roles in the transformation of the city
 - The degree of transformation observed since its implementation and the impact on the local communities
 - Outstanding project(s) that contributed to the success of the transformation

-#### **Is there a word limit for the Stage A recommendation letter?**

-The recomendation letter should preferably be around 600 words.

 [Back to top](#sections)